Hasselblad Natural Colour Solution

-Hasselblad has developed the Hasselblad Natural Colour Solution (HNCS) in order to make photographers able to achieve colours and subject matter that look perceptually correct.
+Hasselblad has developed the Hasselblad Natural Colour Solution (HNCS) in order to enable photographers able to achieve colours and subject matter that look perceptually correct.
 This has been established by the clever combination of math with a series of colour transformations of the original raw RGB colour data coming from the calibrated sensor of a Hasselblad digital camera.

-The standard solution for achieving colour that looks “right” is to provide different profiles for different subject matter – one profile for optimum skin tones, another profile for the best rendition of industrial products, and still another for the most pleasing reproduction of foliage.
+The standard solution for achieving colour that looks “right” is to provide different profiles for different subject matter – one profile for optimum skin tones, another profile for the best rendition of industrial products, and another for the most pleasing reproduction of foliage.
 Unfortunately, photographic tasks often defy such rigid classifications – how are we to deal with a subject involving both skin and foliage?
 There may be a generic profile as an alternative to a specific one, but generic profiles are a compromise – there’s nothing completely wrong, but nothing completely right either.
 With HNCS, Hasselblad strives for a universal profile to relieve the photographer from having to choose between different profiles optimized for different subject matter but without the compromises typical for generic profiles.

-At the end of a colour handling, contrast is optimised in order to use most of the available digital levels to represent the most important parts of the image in between highlights and dark points.
-We call this discipline to apply a “film curve” as film has always used this trick to deliver the best possible contrast.
+At the end of a colour handling, contrast is optimised in order to use most of the available digital levels to represent the important parts of the image in between highlights and dark points.
+We call this discipline to apply a “film curve,” as film has always used this trick to deliver the best possible contrast.
 The colours are now finished and described in a device independent of colour space.
 The final transformation to work with the colours in Photoshop or to output the colours on a specific device is done by simply choosing the Hasselblad RGB input profile in the Phocus imaging software.